pluralsh/documentation/pages/plural-features/workbenches/automation.md

 Workbenches can run jobs automatically through two mechanisms:

 * **Cron schedules** — run a prompt on a recurring schedule
-* **Webhook triggers** — fire a job when an observability alert or issue tracker event matches a pattern
+* **Webhook triggers** — fire a job when an observability alert or issue tracker event matches a pattern, including when someone writes `Plural fix this` on a PR or ticket

 Both are managed from the overflow menu (**•••**) on a workbench.